odoo/documentation/odoo_sh/getting_started/status.rst

 Overview
 ========

-The status page shows statistics regarding the servers your project use.
+The status page shows statistics regarding the servers your project uses.
 It includes the servers availability.

 .. image:: ./media/interface-status.png
    :align: center